victorskl/iceberg-tute/README.md

     - Glue Catalog, DynamoDB or some RDBMS/RDS through JDBC Catalog
   - Tables are stored in where `warehouse` config flag point to...
     - typically, object store like S3
-    - hence, "Iceberg tables over Data Lake" or, _Iceberg Lake!_
+    - hence, "Iceberg tables over Data Lake" or, _Iceberg Data Lake!_

 ### Re-Spin